 [PDF Version]

-How much does shipping a 20ft container cost?
+How much do shipping containers cost?

 How much does it cost to move a container?